-The HR team has spent some time speaking to people in positions that require knowledge of Accessibility and related skills.
+The Human Resources team has spent some time speaking to people in positions that require knowledge of Accessibility and related skills.
 We’ve compiled some tips and information we think may be useful for those seeking a job in the field.
 In this post we hear from three highly qualified individuals with a great deal of experience in this area:

 Sheri Byrne-Haber is a Senior Accessibility Evangelist, speaker, and blogger who serves as the Head of Accessibility/CX Ambassador at VMware.
 Sheri holds 3 degrees: a B.Sc. in Computer Science, a JD, and an MBA from the Business Idea Development Program at the University of California.